open-quantum-safe/oqs-demos/mosquitto/README.md

 By default, the image is built such as to have maximum portability regardless of CPU type and optimizations available, i.e. to run on the widest possible range of cloud machines.

-### OPENSSL_BUILD_DEFINES

-This permits changing the build options for the underlying openssl library containing the quantum safe algorithms.

-The default setting defines a range of default algorithms suggested for key exchange.
-For more information see [the documentation](https://github.com/open-quantum-safe/openssl#default-algorithms-announced).

-### KEM_ALG

-This defines the quantum-safe cryptographic key exchange algorithm.

-The default value is 'kyber512', but this value can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#key-exchange).

 ### SIG_ALG

-This defines the quantum-safe cryptographic signature algorithm for the internally generated server and client certificates.
+This defines the quantum-safe cryptographic signature algorithm for the internally generated (demonstration) CA and server certificates.

-The default value is 'dilithium2' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

+### KEM_ALGLIST

+This defines the quantum-safe key exchange mechanisms to be supported.

+The default value is `p384_kyber768:kyber768` but can be set to any set of colon separated values documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

+### MOSQUITTO_TAG

+These define the version of Mosquitto to use, currently set to v2.0.20

 ### BROKER_IP